Glenn Davis (sportscaster): Soccer career

 Raised in Chatham Township, New Jersey, Davis played prep soccer at Chatham Township High School, leading the 1977 team that won the Group I state championship and completed the season with a 22–0 record.
 Davis grew up playing youth soccer in New Jersey under the tutelage of Scottish coach Tom MacDonald, whom he credits for instilling the passion and excitement of the sport of soccer into his blood.
 Another influence was Davis' older brother Conn who was an All-American goalkeeper at Davis' alma-mater, Davis & Elkins College in West Virginia.

 Davis played collegiate soccer at Boston University and later at Davis & Elkins College, where he was a two-time All-WVIAC selection and a NAIA All-American.

 Davis began his professional career as a central defender for the Pennsylvania Stoners of the American Soccer League, with whom he reached the 1983 American Soccer League Final in his rookie season.
 The Stoners finished runner-up to the Jacksonville Tea Men, coached at the time by former Manchester United F.C. striker Dennis Viollet, after falling 1–0 in a decisive game three.
 Davis scored and was named 'Defensive Player of the Game' in game 1.

 The following year Davis played with the United Soccer League's Houston Dynamos.
 The Dynamos advanced to the 1984 league championship game but fell in the penalty shootout to the Fort Lauderdale Sun, whose squad featured former England captain Dave Watson, Scottish international Asa Hartford, and former Leicester City star Keith Weller.
 Davis earned All-League honors for the 1984 season.
 The following season Davis captained the team and played against well-known international clubs like Sheffield United F.C., Middlesbrough F.C., Linfield F.C., Glentoran F.C., C.D.
-FAS, Olympiakos F.C., and the U.S. national team, whom the Dynamos defeated 1–0.
+FAS, Olympiacos, and the U.S. national team, whom the Dynamos defeated 1–0.

 Davis would go on to play for the Columbus Capitals indoor soccer team and then returned to outdoor soccer with the Albany Capitals.
 He also played for the Ft.
 Lauderdale Strikers against UNAM Pumas and Alianza of El Salvador in the 1988 Marlboro Cup where his team finished third.